Tips for new TerrAvion users

 Monitoring Test Plots/Seed Varieties

 Below is the natural color image for the fields.
-You can see that while there are some of the same variations noticeable, it's much easier to quantify the growth of both fields in the vigor/NDVI imagery.
+You can see that while there are some of the same variations noticeable, it's much easier to quantify the growth of both fields in the vigor/NDVI imagery as shown above.

 For more use case examples on how growers use TerrAvion imagery, visit specific crop use case pages at help.terravion.com, or contact email@example.com.